metinbarut/mimik-distributed-edgeCloud-platform/index.md

 ### Support or Contact

 We want to hear from you.
 Please contact us for question, troubleshooting, feedback or others.
-You can also read more about our solution on our wiki https://github.com/mimikgit/edgeMicroservices/wiki/ To contact our SDK support team send us an email to support.sdk@mimik.com.
+You can also read more about our solution on our [wiki](https://github.com/mimikgit/edgeMicroservices/wiki/).
+To contact our SDK support team send us an email to support.sdk@mimik.com.
-Check out our website at mimik.com to learn more about our company
+Check out our website at mimik.com to learn more about our company.

 ***